 In many criminal cases, the restitution hearing is a very important part of the case.
 When restitution is ordered but the defendant does not pay the restitution as ordered, the court can issue a violation of probation.

-This article was last updated by Jason D. Sammis on Friday, June 15, 2018.
+This article was last updated on Thursday, December 29, 2022.